MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 > [!div class="checklist"]
 >
-> - **Protect confidentiality** If you're using an external data store for training data, follow security best practices for that store.
+> - **Protect confidentiality** If you're uploading training data to the Azure OpenAI service, use [customer managed keys](/azure/ai-services/openai/encrypt-data-at-rest#customer-managed-keys-with-azure-key-vault) for data encryption and implement a key rotation strategy and follow [guidance on deleting training, validation and training results data](/azure/ai-services/openai/encrypt-data-at-rest#delete-training-validation-and-training-results-data).
+If you're using an external data store for training data, follow security best practices for that store.
 For example, for Azure Blob Storage, use customer managed keys for encryption and implement a key rotation strategy, use managed identity-based access, implement a network perimeter using private endpoints and enable access logs.
-If you're uploading training data to the Azure OpenAI service, use [customer managed keys](/azure/ai-services/openai/encrypt-data-at-rest#customer-managed-keys-with-azure-key-vault) for data encryption and implement a key rotation strategy and follow [guidance on deleting training, validation and training results data](/azure/ai-services/openai/encrypt-data-at-rest#delete-training-validation-and-training-results-data).
 >
 > - **Protect confidentiality** Guard against data exfiltration by limiting the outbound URLs the Azure OpenAI services resources are allowed to access.
 >
-> - **Protect integrity** Implement access controls to authenticate and authorize user access to the system using least privilege principle.
+> - **Protect integrity** Implement access controls to authenticate and authorize user access to the system using the least privilege principle.
 >
 > - **Protect integrity** Follow the guidance in [jailbreak risk detection](/azure/ai-services/content-safety/concepts/jailbreak-detection) to safeguard your LLM deployments against prompt injection attacks.
 >